Upcoming Trainings & Events

 Diversity Panel Discussion: Why Is Diversity So Important?

-The Marist College Diversity Council Presents: "Why Is Diversity So Important?" - Panel Discussion
+On Tuesday, March 31 the Marist College Diversity Council presented a panel discussion called "Why Is Diversity So Important?"

-The facilitator/moderator for the panel discussion will be Dr. Edward Pittman, Associate Dean of the College, Vassar College.
+The facilitator/moderator for the panel discussion was Dr. Edward Pittman, Associate Dean of the College, Vassar College.

 Melinda Martinez, Director, Liberty Partnership Program